tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 \frac{2}{3} \cdot \frac{4}{3} \cdot \frac{4}{5} \cdot \frac{6}{5} \cdot
 \frac{6}{7} \cdot \ldots = \frac{\pi}{2}$$

+While some proofs require integral calculus and trigonometry, others are straightforward and require elementary math, like the Pythagorean theorem, basic algebra, and the circle area $$\pi r^2$$.
+Others use complex trigonometric identities while still avoiding calculus.
+This formula can also involve geometric constructs and proofs with inequalities and sequences.
+There are a variety of proofs with different requirements, either involving elementary math, geometry, and also calculus for the advanced ones.

+The Wallis infinite product that denotes the number $$\pi$$ under its own capital letter $$\prod$$.

+---

 ## References

 [1] Johan Wästlund (2007) An Elementary Proof of the Wallis Product Formula for